 Men, especially those in management and leadership roles, do need to recognise that there is a significant difference between men and women’s perceptions around equal opportunity and on the back of this be moved to want to tackle these issues.
 Business leaders can greatly assist in helping to cascade this information.
 Without understanding and backing from male colleagues, it will be much harder to work towards realising gender equality in the workplace.

 Employers need to recognise the commercial and societal benefits of a more gender diverse workforce and prioritise actions that will improve gender diversity, not just for their own advantage but for the benefit of their community and country going forward.

 In this increasingly competitive and globalised world, where many countries are struggling with considerable skills shortages, it’s important that businesses and countries are making the most of the resources already available to them – in the words of Carolyn Fairbairn, “Where better to look than in the ranks of our own talent?”

-Yvonne is Head of Diversity at Hays, working with our clients to ensure their recruitment strategies are aligned with the latest equality, diversity and inclusion (ED&I) policies and initiatives.
+Yvonne is Head of Diversity & Inclusion at Hays, working with our clients to ensure their recruitment strategies are aligned with the latest equality, diversity and inclusion (ED&I) policies and initiatives.
 She is responsible for creating and implementing diverse recruitment strategies that effectively support the representation of more diverse staff profiles within their business.